What is the effect of commercial development on wetlands?

 What is an estuary?

-Area where freshwater meets saltwater, creating unique conditions for diverse life.
+Area where freshwater meets saltwater, creating unique conditions that support diverse life.

-Excess nutrients from pollutants causing algae blooms, disrupting the ecosystem and reducing biodiversity; caused by human activity.
+Excess nutrients from pollutants cause algae blooms, disrupting the ecosystem and reducing biodiversity; caused by human activity.

 The process by which wetlands filter pollutants from runoff before they reach larger bodies of water.